Charles Carnegie, 10th Earl of Southesk: Career

-Amongst his various honours, he was an honorary colonel in the Forfar and Kincardine Artillery.
+Amongst his various offices, he was commissioned as a Lieutenant in the part-time Forfar and Kincardine Artillery Militia in 1872 and steadily progressed through the officer ranks until he became the Lieutenant-Colonel Commandant in 1894, with the honorary rank of Colonel.
+He retired from the command in 1906.
 He also served as a Deputy Lieutenant for Angus, Aberdeenshire, and Kincardineshire from 5 January 1900.
 He held the office of Justice of the Peace for Aberdeenshire and for Angus.
 In 1905, he succeeded his father as the 10th Earl of Southesk who had restored the family titles, with the original precedence, by reversal of the 1715 Act of Attainder in 1855.

 He had the reputation of being the best game shot in Scotland.

 In 1921, Kinnaird Castle, which was situated in one of the grandest Scottish glens and was the seat of the Earls of Southesk for more than 600 years, burnt to the ground.
 "Only a small part of the servant's wing has escaped.
 A considerable part of the library was saved, but many books impossible to replace, as well as Raeburn's portrait of Lady Carnegie, valued at £10,000, were lost."
 Lord Southesk rebuilt the castle.
 A prominent art collector, he owned "a large collection of paintings by old masters and antique gems."